-The researchers performed what is called a meta-study, in which all the research that can be located pertaining to a given topic and meeting certain criteria of validity and reliability are rolled into one mega study in an attempt to achieve maximal statistical power.
+The researchers performed what is called a meta-study, in which all the research that can be located pertaining to a given topic, and meeting certain criteria of validity and reliability, is combined into a single pool of data in an attempt to achieve maximal statistical power.
 Two different types of studies were examined:

 1. Epidemiological studies.
 These are studies of patterns of association between prescription drugs and driving accidents based on real-life data coming from a variety of sources.
 There are several advantages and drawbacks to these kinds of studies and Wikipedia is a good place to get some background.
-One of the major drawbacks of epidemiological studies is that they are correlational; in other words, it’s difficult to say one thing caused another, but merely that they occurred together.
-One can’t control for all of the possible confounding variables that could be the true source of the relationship between variables.
+These studies utilize real world data, so one can at least be relatively confident that the data represent natural phenomena.
+On the other hand, epidemiological studies are correlational; in other words, the data can indicate two variables are related, but can’t definitively tell you about the causal direction of the relationship.

 2. Experimental Studies.
 These are controlled studies that allow researchers to explore causal relationships between variables.
 Again, wiki is a good place to go for a primer.
-The advantage of experimental studies is that if they’re designed correctly, one can explore causality but the drawback is that they lack “ecological validity”; that is, they may not represent “real world” conditions.
+Experimental studies can explore causality, if they’re designed correctly, but may lack “ecological validity”; that is, they may not represent “real world” conditions.

-The over all goal of a meta-study is to ascertain whether the data from numerous sources, and from both epidemiological and experimental studies, converge on the same conclusions.
+The goal of this meta-study was to ascertain whether the data from numerous sources, including epidemiological and experimental studies, converged on the same conclusions.

 Several classes of prescription drugs were examined:

-1. Benzodiazepine: these include drugs such as diazepam, flurazepam, flunitrazepam and nitrazepam.
-They’re commonly prescribed for generalized anxiety disorder, panic disorder, Insomnia, seizures and alcohol withdrawal.
+1. Benzodiazepines: these include drugs such as diazepam, flurazepam, flunitrazepam and nitrazepam.
+They’re commonly prescribed for generalized anxiety disorder, panic disorder, insomnia, seizures and alcohol withdrawal.

 3. Antidepressants, which can be divided into two classes: SSRIs and TCAs.
 SSRIs include drugs like Lexapro, Prozac, and Celexa.
 TCAs, or trycylic antidepressants, include drugs like mipramine (Tofranil) and maprotiline (Ludiomil).

 For those interested in the details, please consult the study.
 I’ll just be presenting a simplified summary of the findings.
 But before I get there, just a couple of quick thoughts.
 Meta studies can often be difficult to interpret.
-Particularly for a topic such as this, where there are so many confounding variables, such as a huge variety of different types of drug, varying range of dose, the problem that those on medication also have depression, anxiety, and other disorders (making it difficult to parse out the effects of the drug alone), tolerance effects, age and gender effects, the possibility that the epidemiological studies only include the worst cases (only accidents that resulted in injury), and so on.
+In this study there are many potential confounding variables, such as a huge variety of different types of drug, varying range of dose, the problem that those on medication also have depression, anxiety, and other disorders (making it difficult to parse out the effects of the drug alone), tolerance effects, age and gender effects, the possibility that the epidemiological studies only include the worst cases (only accidents that resulted in injury), and so on.
 It becomes very difficult to make conclusive or generalizable statements about the findings.
 Some researchers are opposed to meta studies for that very reason.
 That being said, the evidence here does seem to have reasonably converged toward a handful of conclusions.
 Keeping the limitations in mind, here they are:

 1. Benzodiazepine users show 60-80% increased risk of traffic accidents.
 Drivers responsible for causing an accident are 40% more likely to be positive for benzos than those who are not responsible.
 Elderly people show decreased risk (versus non-elderly).

-2. Benzodiazepine plus alcohol users show 7.7 fold increase in risk for traffic accidents
+2. Benzodiazepine users who also drink alcohol show a 7.7 fold increase in risk for traffic accidents

 The 2- to 3-fold increase in accident risk associated with … long-acting benzodiazepines and zopiclone is equivalent to what has been observed with a blood alcohol concentration of 0.05–0.08 g/dL,[100,101] which is above the legal limits for driving in most countries…

-The authors recommend that anyone prescribed diazepam should be urged not to drive for the first four weeks of treatment.
+The authors recommend that anyone prescribed benzodiazepine should abstain from driving for the first four weeks of treatment.

 3. Anxiolytics seems to impair drivers independent of the drug’s half life.
-(A half life is the duration of action of a drug and indicates the period of time required for the drug in the body to be reduced in half.)
+(A half life is the duration of action of a drug and indicates the period of time required for the concentration of the drug in the body to be reduced in half.)